Cooker Switch Distance from a Hob or Cooker

 There are many guides for the minimum distance a socket or cooker switch can be from a hob or cooker.
 The reason there are recommendations for the minimum distances is to reduce the risks associated with electrical switch gear or socket-outlets being too close to a hob or oven.

-Depending which guide you read relating to cooker connection units near hobs and ovens, the distances range from 100mm to 300mm.
+Depending which guide you read relating to cooker connection units near hobs, ovens and cookers, the distances range from 100mm to 300mm.
 As the recommended minimum distance for sockets near sinks is 300mm we would prefer to go by the 300mm rule based on the same factors as mentioned in the sockets and sinks guidance..

 Possible risks associated with a hob or cooker switch / isolator or socket being behind a hob or cooker.